daniel-furman/daniel-furman-old/blogs/psr_redd_blog.md

 ## Will the 21st century see the restoration and rewilding of our forests?: A context for conservation and sustainability

-Innovative solutions to the climate crisis are everywhere, from California to Indonesia (see Figure 1 below), and economics are increasingly driving their implementation.
+Innovative solutions to the climate crisis are everywhere, from California to Indonesia.
+Triple bottom line economics is an exciting framework for investments.
 Can this work at pace?
 At scale?
-In a topic that can bring a feeling helplessness, measuring progress for exciting sustainability initiatives makes me more hopeful for the future.
+In a topic that can bring a feeling helplessness, examining the progress on sustainability initiatives makes me more hopeful for the future.

 ---